thomasway-sketch/Laptop-offloaded-LIDAR-SLAM-robot/README.md

 17/07/2026
 ESP32 arrived:
 To figure out if: the toolchain cross-compiles, the port and permissions are right, the flash succeeds, the chip boots your code, and serial round-trips back.
 I set the data rate in bits per second (baud) for serial data transmission and then wrote data to the serial port.
-The monitor then printed hello in the terminal so i knew everything was working.
+The monitor then printed hello in the terminal so I knew everything was working.

-Note: Was originally going to do a blink test but there is no built in LED on the dev board (figured out due to pin map) and i had no resistors and free LED's lying around.
+Note: Was originally going to do a blink test but there is no built in LED on the dev board (figured out due to pin map) and I had no resistors and free LED's lying around.
 Serial test is superior anyway so no problems.

+18/07/2026
+**ESP32 pin map**

+*Off-limits from the start:*
+GPIO 6–11 - Using them stops the board booting.
+GPIO 1/3 - UART0, the USB serial console.
+That's how I flash the board and read Serial.println GPIO 0/2/12/15 - these are strapping pins.
+A signal on one of these during reset can stop the board coming up.

+*The mistake I made first:* I assigned the TB6612's control pins to GPIO 34–39 and the encoders to 4/0/2/15.
+However the motor driver's PWMA/AIN1/AIN2 etc. are inputs to the driver, so they're outputs from the ESP32.
+I had this backwards - and 34/35/36/39 are input-only pins that physically can't be used as output. luckily I figured out my mistake before it affected my build.

+*Corrected:*
+I gave the encoders GPIO 34/35/36/39.
+They are input-only pins, this is fine and it spends four otherwise-limited pins on the one job that doesn't need to output anything.
+Motor driver → GPIO 4/18/19/21/22/23/27.
+Seven clean pins with no strapping duty and no flash.
+PWMA/PWMB on 23/22 - PWM comes from the LEDC peripheral on esp32, which routes to any output pin, so this was a free choice.
+STBY on a GPIO rather than tied high, so firmware can cut both motors.

+LiDAR → GPIO 16.
+The RPLIDAR A1 streams continuously and fast so it needs a hardware UART.
+UART0 is the console and UART1 apparently tangles with the flash pins, which leaves UART2 - default RX on GPIO 16.
+16/17 were originally what I was going to use as motor driver pins, so I moved those to 14 and 27.

+MOTOCTL (The LiDAR scan-motor control) I deliberately left unassigned until step 5.
+I may just tie it high instead of using another GPIO.

+**First steps of building** - 22/07/2026 and 23/07/2026

+Buck converter.
+Set to 5.0 V with the output disconnected, verified on the multimeter before anything else was connected.
+Settled at 4.98 V and left it there.

+Barrel jack detour.
+The 8×AA holder terminates in a 5.5×2.1 mm barrel plug and not the bare wires needed so I bought a female pigtail adapter.
+The pigtail's stranded wires don't enter breadboard holes, they are too thick.
+I fixed it by making the battery go straight into the buck's input screw terminals, and VM feeds directly from the in+ node.

+*ESP32 DevKitC does not fit a single breadboard*
+The ESP32 DevKitC is wider than 0.3" which is the standard centre channel, so its pins don't land with free holes beside them.
+Breadboard channel widths are apparently standardised, so no purchase would be able to fix it.
+I worked around this with female-to-male jumpers with the devkit beside the breadboard; the proper fix is two boards butted together with the ESP32 spanning the join.

+*laptop grounding*
+The TB6612 decides whether an incoming signal is "high" by comparing it against its own ground - if the two boards don't share a reference the 3.3 V from the ESP32 means nothing to the driver.
+And when the USB is plugged in the laptop can quietly provide that ground path so a missing ground wire works on the bench and fails the moment the robot is removed from the laptop.
+Wired explicitly rather than relying on it.

+Rail still reads 5 V under load with everything connected.
+Power layer is finished.